3 foods kids often refuse & recipes to inspire them

 - Stir fry: Beef and noodle stir fry

 Some kids love big bold flavours and spices but generally little kids aren’t very accepting of them.
-My 5 year old is very wary of spices but 3 year old is a sensation seeker so doesn’t mind a chilli hit.
-Introducing mild spices such as cumin, paprika and coriander early in their starting solids journey or introducing the flavours slowly and regularly kids will become more accepting of spices.
+My 6 year old is very wary of spices but 3 year old is a sensation seeker so doesn’t mind a slight chilli hit.
+By introducing mild spices such as cumin, paprika and coriander early in their starting solids journey or introducing the flavours slowly and regularly kids will become more accepting of spices.

 - Puree: Pear & cinnamon